Breast Cancer Screening

 With early detection and improved treatments, more women are surviving breast cancer.
 If cancer is diagnosed, your doctor will discuss your treatment options and together you will determine your course of treatment.
 Today, women have more treatment options than ever before.
 For more information on treatment, see the Breast Cancer Treatment page.

 Which test, procedure or treatment is best for me?

 Where can I find more information about breast cancer screening?

 You can find more information on breast cancer screening at:

 Before a screening program is widely accepted and recommended by medical practitioners, it must do more than detect disease at an early stage.
 The accepted measure of screening effectiveness is a reduction in the number of deaths from the given disease.

 Clinical screening trials are research studies that help determine to what extent screening methods actually reduce mortality (death rate) and at what cost.

-If you would like more information on screening trials using imaging tests to screen for the presence of disease, visit the American College of Radiology Imaging Network (ACRIN).
 Information on clinical trials studying both cancer screening and treatment methods is also available at the National Cancer Institute.